Arjun-08/FOOTBALL_DATASET/README.md

 #### Disclaimer:
 The dataset is provided for educational and analytical purposes only.
 Any conclusions drawn from the analysis are based on statistical interpretations and may not represent real-world scenarios accurately.

+## Contact
+If you have any questions or suggestions, please feel free to reach out to me at [nvarjunmani07@gmail.com](mailto:nvarjunmani07@gmail.com).